HAZARDOUS AREA SYSTEMS

-Strongarm provides the widest range of hazardous safety options for use in systems subject to the presence of potentially explosive gases, liquids, or powders.
+Strongarm offers the widest range of hazardous safety options available for use in systems subject to the presence of potentially explosive gases, liquids, or powders.

-We offer multiple agency approved systems and safety assurance not available with do-it-yourself systems.
+We offer multiple agency-approved systems and safety assurance not available with do-it-yourself systems.
 Strongarm provides the most current safety strategies for the best protection of people and processes.
-Customization permits you to strategically place an easily accessible operator interface system anywhere in your environment and still meet safety requirements.
+Our custom engineered and built permit you to strategically place an easily accessible operator interface system anywhere in your environment in accordance with safety requirements.

-- Nearly any Strongarm system can be configured for use in classified areas
+- Most Strongarm operator interface systems can be configured for use in hazardous classified environments

 - Type X and Type Z purge options